-Thomas Hale (aged 51y's, 4m's, 5d's) (The monument of Thomas Hale was lying flat on the ground.
+Thomas Hale (aged 51y's, 4m's, 5d's) died 4 Apr 1863 (The monument of Thomas Hale was lying flat on the ground.
 I rested it against a nearby tree to take a picture.
 I afterwards placed the monument flat on the ground as I had found it.)